samar3cct360/samar3cct360.github.io/README.md

 # samar3cct360.github.io
-A place to publish my content
+A place to publish my content.
+This is going to host my website.